cashubtc/awesome-cashu/README.md

 - [sig4sats](https://github.com/vstabile/sig4sats-script) is a a simple script demonstrating how to atomically exchange Cashu payments for Nostr event signatures using Schnorr adaptor signatures.
 - [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played. ([GitHub](https://github.com/gandlafbtc/spacenut))
 - [Spark Payment processor](https://github.com/thesimplekid/cdk-spark-payment-prcoessor) is a gRPC-based Lightning Network payment processor that implements the CDK payment processor protocol using the Breez SDK Spark.
+- [Taskify](https://github.com/Solife-me/Taskify_Release) is a clean, powerful to-do app where tasks can carry Cashu bounties.
 - [The Nutty Pill](https://github.com/MonkeyDGigi/The_Nutty_Pill) is an educational application that gamifies Bitcoin learning with a Cashu.me wallet.
 - [Tollgate](https://github.com/OpenTollGate/tollgate-app) turns any WiFi router into a decentralized ISP using bitcoin and ecash.
 - [Wally](https://github.com/Origami74/wally) allows your device to discover and (auto)connect to TollGates around you.
 Implements Cashu Wallet Connect (CWC), an extension of NIP-47 (Nostr Wallet Connect) that enables applications to interact with Cashu ecash wallets over Nostr.